adlnet/xAPI-Spec/xAPI-Communication.md

 ###### Requirements

-* An Activity Provider MAY send documents to any of the Document Resources for Activities and Agents that the LRS does not have prior knowledge of.
+* A Learning Record Provider MAY send documents to any of the Document Resources for Activities and Agents that the LRS does not have prior knowledge of.

 * The LRS MUST NOT reject documents on the basis of not having prior knowledge of the Activity and/or Agent.

 ##### Last Modified
 The "Last Modified" header is set by the LRS when returning single or multiple documents in response